-Soap-based face wash strips the skin of beneficial oils causing imbalances and underlying skin issues.
-This homemade face cleanser solves those problems.
+Soap-based face wash strips the skin of beneficial oils causing imbalances and issues.
+This homemade face cleanser solves those problems!

 Using oils instead of traditional soap or detergent cleansers can also help protect the natural lipid layer of the skin and the good bacteria that live there.